stclib/STC/docs/crandom_api.md

-# STC Module [crandom](../stc/crandom.h): Pseudo Random Number Generators
+# STC [crandom](../stc/crandom.h): Pseudo Random Number Generator
 ![Random](pics/random.jpg)

 This describes the API of module **crandom**.
-It contains **stc64**, a *64-bit PRNG*, and can generate bounded uniform and normal distributed random numbers.
+It features a *64-bit PRNG* named **stc64**, and can generate bounded uniform and normal distributed random numbers.

 See [random](https://en.cppreference.com/w/cpp/header/random) for similar c++ functionality.

-**stc64** is an extremely fast PRNG by Tyge Løvset, suited for parallel usage.
+**stc64** is a novel, extremely fast PRNG by Tyge Løvset, suited for parallel usage.
 It features a Weyl-sequence as part of the state.
 It is faster than *sfc64*, *wyhash64*, *pcg64*, and *xoshiro256\*\** on common platforms.
 It does not require fast multiplication or 128-bit integer operations.
 It has a 256 bit state, but updates only 192 bit per generated number.